 Christianity in Iran

-There are some very old churches in Iran, perhaps the oldest and largest is Tatavous Vank ( St.Tatavous Cathedral), which is also called the Ghara Kelissa (the black monastery) south of Makou city.
+There are some very old remarkable churches in Iran, perhaps the oldest and largest is Tatavous Vank ( St.Tatavous Cathedral), which is also called the Ghara Kelissa (the black monastery) south of Makou city.
 By far the largest group of Christians in Iran are Armenians under the Armenian Apostolic Church composing over 200,000 of the estimated almost 300,000 Christians.
 There are hundreds of Christian churches in Iran.

 Vank Cathedral, Armenian church in Isfahan, Iran